 Enjoy monthly webinars and live forums covering virtually all areas of finance and related life events.
 Related worksheets and handouts are also included.

-Full-time and part-time regular employees are eligible to participate after 6 months of continuous employment with the Company.
-To ensure that you are eligible, please obtain manager and HRBP approval prior to enrolling in courses.
+Regular full-time and regular part-time employees are eligible to participate after 6 months of continuous employment with ABK.
+To ensure that you are eligible, please obtain manager and HRBP approval before enrolling in courses.

 Employees will be reimbursed after completing the course(s) with a grade of “B” or better, up to the following amounts annually: